lmitechnologies/LMI_AI_Solutions/object_detectors/yolov8_lmi/README.md

 # Train and test YOLOv8 models
 This is the tutorial how to train and test the YOLOv8 models.
 This tutorial assume that the training and testing happen in a x86 system.
+Check the arm dockerfile: https://github.com/lmitechnologies/LMI_AI_Solutions/blob/ais/object_detectors/yolov8_lmi/arm.dockerfile.

 ## System requirements
 ### Model training